 Dr. Knipe married Winnifred L. Morgan in Cornwall, Ontario on April 24th, 1943.
 Dr. Knipe became the Health Officer of Prince Rupert, B.C. for two years then went into private practice for one year in Langley, B.C..

-Dr. Roger Knipe became the first Medical Officer of Kent County and founded the Kent County Health Unit.
+Dr. Roger Knipe became the first Medical Officer of Kent County and founded the Kent County Health Unit in July of 1947.
 There were many difficulties to overcome, starting the new unit.
 The new unit was located in the basement of Harrison Hall in Chatham.
 The local detachment of the Ontario Provincial Police had recently given up the location for a move to 317 Queen Street.
 The Kent County Health Unit primarily focused on the immunization of school children, the detection of tuberculosis and baby clinics.
 Dr. Knipe moved to the Elgin Health Unit in July of 1950, where he served the community for 3 years before moving to the United States.
 The family moved a number of times, but settled in Everett, Washington in 1957.

 Dr. Knipe belonged to the Canadian Public Health Association, the American Medical Writer’s Association, the Canadian Medical Association, and the American Medical Association.
 Dr. Knipe was often a featured speaker at many locations, including the University of Western Ontario located in London, Ontario.
 In Canada Dr. Knipe was a member of the United Church and when he moved to the U.S. he was a member of the Presbyterian Church.
 He was a Rotarian, a Kinsmen and a member of Kiwanis.
 He enjoyed music, fishing, gardening and wood-working.